Ferns & Focus

 Light

-Water when the top 50-75% of the soil is dry.
-Soak the soil thoroughly until water drains from the bottom, then discard excess water.
-Overwatering is the most common cause of leaf drop.
+Water when the top 50-75% of the mix is dry.
+Soak until water leaves the drainage holes, then empty the saucer.
+Overwatering is the most common reason leaves drop.

 In-Depth Care & Growth